Overview

 - Create a Pull Request for the branch (may complicate automation workflows)

-) will continue to fail for branches that CircleCI hasn't recorded yet. - This solution is particularly useful for CI/CD automation tools like Argo that programmatically create branches and need to trigger builds.
+definition_iddoes not change when you update your config.yml file.
+It's a stable identifier for your project. - This information is particularly useful for CI/CD automation tools like Argo that programmatically create branches and need to trigger builds.

 Comments